Jon Richardson: 2010s

 Richardson presented a 2012 documentary entitled A Little Bit OCD, in which he studied the lives of people diagnosed with OCD and worried that he might have the same condition; he was indeed revealed to exhibit symptoms of OCD, but did not show signs of the accompanying dysfunction.
 The show won the 2013 Mind Award in the documentary category.

 On 19 November 2012, Richardson released his first stand up DVD, Funny Magnet.
 The performance was recorded at the Apollo Theatre in Hammersmith on 9 September 2012.
-The DVD also features Richardson's set from Live at the Apollo and audio commentary with his housemate, comedian Matt Forde.
+The DVD also features Richardson's set from Live at the Apollo and audio commentary with his then-housemate, comedian Matt Forde.
 In December 2012, Channel 4 broadcast The Real Man's Road Trip: Sean & Jon Go West, a two-part series in which Richardson and his 8 Out of 10 Cats colleague Sean Lock travelled to Louisiana to experience the local culture and lifestyle.
 The show was filmed in September 2012.

 Richardson began Work in Progress shows in late 2013, and in 2014 took his new show Nidiot on the road culminating in a DVD of the same name.
 In August 2013 he headlined the comedy stage at the V Festival.
 Appearing on Radio 5's Fighting Talk on 11 January 2014, Richardson said his worst ever gig was a couple of months previously at Doncaster Dome.
 He claimed the initial smattering of applause quickly reduced through his time on stage.

 Richardson has presented two series of the Dave panel show Jon Richardson: Ultimate Worrier, in which he and his guests discuss their worries.